limebear/JSTbuy/README.md

 ![Cool Banner Image](screen.JPG "Title")

 ## About
-Chrome Extension Hide the sell tab in Upbit
+Chrome extension : Hide the sell tab in Upbit

 Don't take it seriously :P